kunterbunt2/family.tree/README.md

 | Mother          | Cell Reference | A reference to the First Name column of the record that represents the mother of this person within this table. |
 | Comment         | String         | Comments purly intended for the author of the table.                                                            |
 | Comment (OL)    | String         | Comments in original language purly intended for the author of the table.                                       |

+#Spechial Cases
+family.tree detects if the members of the family are actually more than one family (not same ansesters), every family is assigned a family letter starting with A to distinguish the families from each other.

 # Missing tests